philc/book-notes/how to raise an adult - julie lythcott-haims.md

   there.
 If he took a helicopter it wouldn't feel the same.
 In facilitating success parents are paradoxically guaranteeing that a kid can't achieve it on his own." - David McCullough Jr
-* "I see that my husband and I did way too much for our kids instead of welcoming them to the joy of dong more and more things on their own."
+* "I see that my husband and I did way too much for our kids instead of welcoming them to the joy of doing more and more things on their own."
 (Nice framing)

 ## Teach them how to think (chap 15)

-* "If we want our kids to be able to think for themselves, we have to be willing to open up a dialogue with them and resist the natural temptation to give the answer, say what we know about a situation, solve the problem, and in other ways shut the dialogue -- and think thinking -- down."
+* "If we want our kids to be able to think for themselves, we have to be willing to open up a dialogue with them and resist the natural temptation to give the answer, say what we know about a situation, solve the problem, and in other ways shut the dialogue -- and the thinking -- down."
   * Keep asking "why" -- go through the full dialog with them, as Socrates did with his students.
   * "The kid learned that the parent doesn't feel responsible for the problem and that he is going to have to figure it out for himself."